wxWidgets/website/develop/code-repository/index.md

     git clone --recurse-submodules https://github.com/wxWidgets/wxWidgets.git

+To make the initial clone faster, consider also adding `--jobs=5` to clone the submodules in parallel.

 If you forget to use the `--recurse-submodules` during the initial clone, or new submodules have been added since it, please use

     git submodule update --init

-command to initialize the submodules later.
+command to initialize the submodules later (`--jobs` option can again be used here).

 The command above checks out the wxWidgets master branch, corresponding to the latest development version.
 To check out a different branch, you can use